Preventive Medicine Training Program

 The specialty of Preventive Medicine provides an exciting opportunity for physicians who are interested in developing skills in epidemiology, biostatistics, health policy and management, planning and evaluation of health services, social and behavioral determinants of health and disease, environmental and occupational health, and clinical prevention.
 Preventive Medicine specialists are trained to promote health and reduce the risks of disease, disability and death in individuals and populations.

-The University of Massachusetts Preventive Medicine Program offers a two-year training program that is fully accredited by the Accreditation Council for Graduate Medical Education.
+The Preventive Medicine Residency and Fellowship Program at the University of Massachusetts Medical School (UMMS) offers a two-year training program that is fully accredited by the Accreditation Council for Graduate Medical Education.
 In order to be eligible for enrollment, applicants are required to complete at least one year of clinical training in an ACGME accredited residency program in the United States.
 The clinical training must include at least 11 months of direct patient care; six of these months must be primary care rotations (e.g., family medicine, internal medicine, pediatrics, obstetrics/gynecology).

 The Program attempts to strike a balance between the diversity of residents’ educational interests and the need for a common core of skills and knowledge.
 The Program provides flexibility in resident schedules and a wide array of training sites along with a clearly defined set of core requirements and performance expectations.

 The majority of successful applicants complete 2-3 years of clinical training in primary care before enrolling in the Preventive Medicine Training Program.
 Interested applicants should apply through ERAS.
-If you have questions, please contact the Administrative Coordinator, Linda Hollis, can be reached at 774-442-6499 or firstname.lastname@example.org.
-The Program Director, Dr. Jacalyn Coghlin-Strom, can be reached at 774.442.5615 or email@example.com.
+All three steps of the USMLE must be completed before an interview can be offered to an applicant.
+If you have questions, please contact the Administrative Coordinator, Linda Hollis.
+She can be reached at 774-442-6499 or firstname.lastname@example.org.
+The Program Director, Dr. Jacalyn Coghlin-Strom, is happy to speak with interested applicants.
+She can be reached at 774.442.5615 or email@example.com.